vuiets/sontag-theme/README.md

 ## learning
 - Jekyll
-- CSS
+- CSS Layouts
 - Markdown
-- Bundler
+- Ruby Gems

-## WIP
+## wip
 A prototype is ready.
+But a lot is left to be done
+- [ ] CSS Clean Up
+- [ ] 404 Page
+- [ ] Support Markdown Formatting